 \section{Abstract}

-Let $K_n$ denote Kiselman's semigroup.
-It was thoroughly studied in Kudryavtseva and Mazorchuk's paper On Kiselman's semigroup.
-The authors in that paper pose a question, whether is it possible to classify all endomorphisms of $K_n$ (Question 21).
-In this paper we give a complete classification and provide a boolean matrix semigroup that is isomorphic to $\text{End}(K_n)$.
+{Kiselman's semigroup $K_n$ was studied by Kudryavtseva and Mazorchuk, who posed the question of whether it is possible to classify all endomorphisms of $K_n$.
+In this paper, we provide a complete classification of endomorphisms of $K_n$ and present a Boolean matrix monoid that is isomorphic to $\text{End}(K_n)$.}